guicho271828/trivia/README.md

     (match '(1 .
 2) ((cons a b) (+ a b))) => 3
     (match #(1 2) ((simple-vector a b) (+ a b))) => 3

-LIST is not a constructor pattern but a dervied pattern.
+LIST is not a constructor-pattern but a dervied pattern.
 If we see the following pattern specifier

     (list a b c)